How to Simulate a Basic IoT Sensor Dataset on PostgreSQL

 Running basic queries

-This section requires installation of TimescaleDB.
+This section requires the installation of TimescaleDB.

 Average temperature, average CPU by 30-minute windows: